---Advertisement---

 8. Helps Control Diabetes

-Papaya has a low sugar content and is suitable for diabetics in small portions.
+Papaya has a low glycemic load and is safe for diabetics in controlled portions.

 9. Prevents Constipation